-Effective risk assessment underpins the successful delivery of our strategy.
-Integrity and responsibility are central to our values at 3i and are embedded in our approach to risk management.
+Effective risk management underpins the successful delivery of our strategy.
+Integrity, rigour and accountability are central to our values and culture at 3i and are embedded in our approach to risk management.

 Approach to risk governance